Îto-KMC plasma model

 The complete C++ interface specification is given below.

-(see JSON 0D chemistry interface) for defining these things through file input.
+Because the interface is fairly extensive, chombo-discharge also supplies a JSON-based implementation called ItoKMCJSON (see JSON interface) for defining these things through file input.

-is that the JSON-based implementation class only implements a subset of potential features supported by ItoKMCPhysics
+The difference between ItoKMCPhysics and its implementation ItoKMCJSON is that the JSON-based implementation class only implements a subset of potential features supported by ItoKMCPhysics.

 Show/hide full 0D interface